 To view and edit the personal information associated with a particular payee, select the payee from the list and select the Address tab.
+Along with address information you can also store a telephone number, email address, and notes pertaining to the selected payee.
 To modify this information, edit the detail area directly and press the Update button when finished.

 No Matching.
-Disables the feature for this payee.
+This disables the feature for this payee.
 This is the default setting for all payees.

-Match on Payee Name.
-Enables the feature, and uses the payee name itself as the Match Key
+Match Payees name (partial).
+This enables the feature based on a partial name matching of the Payee and and uses the payee name itself as the Match Key.

-When you import transactions using the QIF import, or using a plugin such as OFX or AqBanking, the Match Keys you have set will be considered.
-If the Match Key for one of your payees is found anywhere in the payee of the imported transaction, the corresponding payee from your list will be assigned to that transaction.
+The Match Keys you have set will be considered whenever you import transactions using the QIF import, or using a plugin such as OFX or AqBanking, If the Match Key for one of your payees is found anywhere in the payee of the imported transaction, the corresponding payee from your list will be assigned to that transaction.
 Thus, a Match Key of “SunTrust” will match “SUNTRUST BANK MAPLE VALLEY,GA” or even “MORGENSUNTRUST&LOAN”.
 So choose your Match Keys carefully.

 If a transaction payee matches more than one Match Key, the behavior is undefined.
 KMyMoney will arbitrarily pick one of the matching payees.